Sumit-Jadhav-19/Advanced-LINQ-Queries/README.md

      });
        })
        .ToList();
-### List all departments along with the count of employees who joined in the last 1 year.
+### 42.List all departments along with the count of employees who joined in the last 1 year.
     var res = employees.Join(departments,
     e => e.DepartmentId,
     d => d.Id,